tartley/compiler-from-scratch/README.md

 https://www.destroyallsoftware.com/screencasts/catalog/a-compiler-from-scratch
 The DAS content is paywalled, but excellent, I highly recommend paying for it.
-The content of this video, for example goes way beyond the simple content of this repo, crammed into 35 minutes.
-Most of the videos collected there are much shorter, so easily digestible, but dive deep on well-chosen topics.
+The content of this video, for example goes way beyond the simple content of this repo.
+At 35 minutes, it's easily digestible.
+Most of the many videos there are significantly shorter than this, so are convenient to watch, but dive deep on well-chosen topics.

+This repo was first presented to the [Python meetup in Rochester, MN](https://www.meetup.com/PyRochesterMN/).

 Being a bear of little brain, I can't just skim over material like this, or else I'll forget it in three days.
 So I followed along, coding along with